rlangoy/CosmicParticleviewer/ArduinoV2/alpideInterface/README.md

 # Arduino Pico Readout Firmware

+The Files ALPIDE.h & ALPIDE.cpp is removed due to properitary transfer protocol...

 The Firmware is buildt for Arduino IDE 2.0
    -  Code not specific for any hardware, but tested on RPI Pico (RP2040)
    -  Designed for the PCB board "Raspberry Pico (RP2040) interface to Outer Barrel Module"